ch3thiya/ch3thiya/README.md

 ## Hi there 👋 I'm Chethiya Ravindranath
 I'm a Computer Science undergraduate who loves technology and is passionate about turning ideas into useful applications.
 I enjoy using my skills to create smart solutions while continuously learning new techniques.
-I have hands-on experience working on projects involving web development and automation.
 <br>I’m always up for learning something new and would love to collaborate on projects with others.
 <br>Feel free to reach out—let’s build something great together! 💫